 Research bears this out: people with low self-esteem find it harder to achieve relationship satisfaction.

-Men who go into relationships with low self-esteem tend to draw their happiness and feelings of worth from their partner, which can be a dangerous place to be.
+Men who go into relationships with low self-esteem tend to draw their happiness and feelings of worth from their partner, which can be dangerous.

 Codependency has ruined countless relationships.

-Also, consider this: if you're extremely dependent on your relationship, you're going to be absolutely devastated if it ends.
+Also, consider this: if you're extremely dependent on your relationship, you will be absolutely devastated if it ends.

 Avoid the temptation to jump into a serious relationship with the very first person who swipes right on your profile.